All Episodes

 That caused a melee on both teams.

-Two jets were thrown out.
+Two Jets were thrown out.

-And they said, Well, you can't go high anymore because that's concussionville.
+And they said, well, you can't go high anymore because that's Concussionville.

-So if you go low, and so but I'm telling you, you watch these games and the announcement.
+So if you go low, but I'm telling you, you watch these games and every hit is now examined.

 Is the commissioner going to find that hit?

-Is there gonna be a suspension?
+Is there going to be a suspension?

 Why didn't the refs call that?